 It may be over 100 years old, but the Book of Tea is a treatise for everything glorious about tea consumption.
 Public opinion may have shifted, and coffee become the favoured beverage of those on the go, but there remains in tea a historic record of how to find moments of delight in day-to-day life.

-Kakuzo Okakura’s fabulous essay expounds on it all and provides an essential insight into why many people turn tea into a way of life.
-His essay is also a call to humanity for a sense of humility and the need for simplicity – now, at a time when excess is celebrated and hailed as the route to happiness, this is more essential than ever.
+Kakuzō Okakura’s fabulous essay expounds on it all and provides an essential insight into why many people turn tea into a way of life.
+His essay is also a call to humanity for a sense of humility and the need for simplicity – now, at a time when excess is hailed as the route to happiness, this is more essential than ever.

-Ultimately, even if you’re not interested in drinking tea, you’ll find here a spirited and challenging piece of writing which captures a turning moment in history when globalisation was about to peak its head over the horizon, bringing with it far-flung new fancies which have enlightened the West to new possibilities and a way of life which had, hitherto, been blocked from the wider world.
+Ultimately, even if you’re not interested in drinking tea, you’ll find here a spirited and challenging piece of writing which captures a turning moment in history when globalisation was about to peak its head over the horizon, bringing with it far-flung new fancies which have enlightened the West to new possibilities and a way of life.

 Addendum: Tea & I

 In India, it’s known as Ayurvedic medicine.
 Simply put, it works!
 Ginger or mint, for instance, will ease stomach upsets, whilst dandelion or nettle will cleanse your whole system.
-These can even be combined for fabulous concoctions – nettle and mint together remain remarkable in their ability to soothe digestion and provide a lift.
+You can combine these for fabulous concoctions – nettle and mint together remain remarkable in their ability to soothe digestion and provide a lift.

 Arguably Britain’s finest writer of the 20th century, and certainly the most influential, was George Orwell.
 In an essay for the Evening Standard on 12 January 1946 called A Nice Cup of Tea, he explains his process of making the ideal “cuppa” (as the horrible term goes here in the UK).
 A fastidious man, Orwell was incredibly specific with his instructions, which really highlights how seriously we Brits take our tea (even if many of us have defected to coffee like seditious fools):